pooyavahidi/examples/ai/gradient_descent.md

 where:
 - $\theta$ represents all parameters (weights and biases).
 - $\nabla_{\theta} J(\theta)$ is the gradient of the cost function $J$ with respect to all parameters $\theta$ (weights and biases).

+**Note:**<br>
+The cost function $J$ could be made of more than just the average of the loss function over all training examples.
+For example, the cost function could also include [**regularization term**](generalization.md#regularization) to prevent overfitting.
+So, when we refer to the cost function $J$, we refer to all of the cost function components, including the loss function and regularization terms.

 > This whole process of running iterations of the Gradient Descent algorithm, is called **training** or **fitting** the model.
 The goal of training is to find the best values of the parameters (weights and biases) that minimize the cost function $J$.